-Nicknamed the “Nature Island”, it is also one of the most beautiful places on earth.
+Nicknamed the “Nature Isle of the Caribbean”, it is also one of the most beautiful places on earth.
 Dominica boasts a pristine coastline, acres of unspoiled tropical rainforest, incredible marine biodiversity and a number of natural hot springs thanks to its volcanic origin.

 Benefits of Dominica Citizenship

 As well as the many advantages of living in Dominica, Dominica citizenship confers many benefits in its own right.
 These include:

 - Citizenship for life, with the right to live and work in the country

 - Ability to pass on citizenship to future generations

 There are two ways to obtain Citizenship by Investment in Dominica:

 Applicants can make a substantial contribution to the Economic Diversification Fund (EDF), a government fund that supports socio-economic initiatives in Dominica.